manfredsteyer/2019_08_26/tddd_en.md

 ## Conclusion

 Modern single page applications (SPAs) are often more than just recipients of data transfer objects (DTOs).
-They often contain significant domain logic; which adds complexity.
-Ideas from DDD help developers manage and scale with the resulting complexity.
+They often contain significant domain logic which adds complexity.
+Ideas from DDD help developers to manage and scale with the resulting complexity.

 Due to the object-functional nature of TypeScript and prevailing customs, a few rule changes are necessary.
 For instance, we usually use immutables and separate data structures from the logics operating on them.